redpanda-data/helm-charts/README.md

 kubectl get nodes -o wide
 ```

-If you intend to install tls, then you are required to install [cert-manager] (https://cert-manager.io/docs).
+If you intend to install tls, then you are required to install [cert-manager](https://cert-manager.io/docs).

 Cert-manager installation information can be found [here](https://cert-manager.io/docs/installation/)